 Left: Avalanche Arts’ Kathie diStefano teaching an “Operation Trash” workshop in a Rotterdam high school.
 Right: Kathie diStefano conducting an environmentally-themed workshop at a school in Baltimore.

 Theatre artist and educator Kathie diStefano from Rotterdam’s Avalanche Arts employs participatory techniques and theatre art to create awareness with youth and seniors about the environment through creative strategies to recycle and make smart consumer decisions.
-Ms. diStefano is coordinating several activities in Baltimore during the 2017 Spring school semester.
-The following projects are already planned for 2017, and even more projects might get added to the mix.
+Ms. diStefano is coordinating several activities in Baltimore during the 2017 Spring school semester, including:

 1. Operation Trash virtual exchange

 “Operation Trash” project is designed to educate and connect high school students in Baltimore and the greater Rotterdam area.
 This virtual exchange project focuses on environmental themes.
 Improvisational theatre techniques and remote learning techniques will be used to teach sustainability, trash reduction, recycling, and inspire environmental stewardship.
 Through the use of classroom activities, improvisational theatre techniques, community events, student-made videos, and social media, teenagers in both cities learn about sustainability, trash reduction, recycling, and get inspired to become environment stewards for their communities.
 Trash serves as a theme for a cross-cultural exchange.
 The project leverages an existing environmental educational program developed by Avalanche Arts and used in Rotterdam schools.

 Rotterdam-based theatre artist/educator and project coordinator Kathie diStefano from Avalanche Arts, an organization based in Rotterdam (Dutch name: “Stichting Lawine”), initiated the Operation Trash Exchange and is designing the program together with the partnering schools.
-Rotterdam-based theatre artist/educator and project coordinator Kathie diStefano from Avalanche Arts has been awarded a grant by the Netherlands chapter of the World Wildlife Fund to coordinate this project.

 Baltimore high schools:

 Bard High School Early College Baltimore (BHSEC Baltimore), a four-year public high school near Mondawmin Mall that enables students to take a two-year, tuition-free college course of study in the liberal arts and sciences; Elisabeth Gambino is the project coordinator at this school.

 Benjamin Franklin High School (BFHS), a school in Brooklyn-Curtis Bay with a community center (Ben Center); Deborah Woolley is the project coordinator at this school.
-In addition, Ms. diStefano plans to work with Filbert Street Community Garden located in the Brooklyn-Curtis Bay neighborhood.
+In addition, Ms. diStefano will conduct a workshop for kids together with Filbert Street Community Garden located in the Brooklyn-Curtis Bay neighborhood.